Home » Features » Top 15 Best PS2 Hidden Gems

 Grandia Xtreme

 To be honest I had to use some self restraint to not include all the Grandia titles on this list.
-I settled on Xtreme because parts 2 and 3 have their fair share of fans, but almost no one even remembers this one exists.
+The series is good, period.
+I settled on Xtreme because parts 2 and 3 have their fair share of fans.
+Almost no one even remembers this one exists.
 Grandia Xtreme ditches the previous focus on storyline and instead is primarily a dungeon crawler.
 These are such a focus that there’s very little exploration outside of them.
-They’re also full of puzzles and treasure.
-The focus here however is on the battle system.
-Grandia Xtreme uses a more refined version of Part II’s engine.
-Basically you can attack, and also cancel enemy’s commands in turn based combat.
-You can even see whose turn is coming up next on a circle gauge at the bottom of the system.
-It’s the battle system which pushes this one into consideration as one of the best PS2 hidden gems.
+Most of your time spent here will be inside the long and daunting dungeons.
+These are chock full of puzzles and treasure and plenty of battles to fight.

 Front cover for Haunting Ground for the Sony PlayStation 2.